 The easiest way to avoid traffic in Gatlinburg and Pigeon Forge is to visit the area between mid-January and mid-March.
-Commonly known as the offseason, this is the time of year where we see the fewest amount of visitors compared to other months.
+Although the Smokies don’t have a true “offseason,” this is the time of year where we see the fewest amount of visitors compared to other months.

 Although the trolleys are not immune from occasionally getting stuck in the traffic in Gatlinburg and Pigeon Forge, they are a better alternative than being stuck in your car.
 The trolleys give you a chance to explore the area and gain a new perspective from not having to worry about spending your own gas along the way.
 Not to mention, if you purchase a day pass, you and your family will be free to hop on and off the trolley whenever and wherever you need.

 The Gatlinburg Trolley is free to ride, while the price for the Pigeon Forge Trolley varies.
 For the most accurate routes and rates, be sure to check out each of the trolley services respective websites at the links below.

 Nothing beats enjoying a relaxing stroll through the heart of downtown Gatlinburg or along the Parkway in Pigeon Forge.
 Not only does this let you explore all of your favorite shops and attractions, but it also allows you to fit in a little exercise during your trip.
-Not to mention, you don’t have to worry about the traffic in Gatlinburg or Pigeon Forge because you’ll be on foot.
+Not to mention, you don’t have to worry about sitting in the traffic in Gatlinburg or Pigeon Forge because you’ll be on foot.
 We recommend arriving in the early morning before traffic gets heavy, then parking and going for a stroll.